Detailed Differences between onnx and onnx_light#

 and then passes it to protobuf, which copies it again internally.

-Parallel tensor loading#
+Parallel tensor loading and saving#

-Large ONNX models contain hundreds or thousands of initializers (tensor weights).
-Parsing these sequentially is the dominant cost when loading a model.
+Large ONNX models contain hundreds or thousands of initializers (tensor

-onnx_light exposes a num_threads option that distributes the initializer
+onnx_light exposes a num_threads option on both

-parsing across a thread pool:
+distributes the initializer parsing / writing across a thread pool:

 import onnx_light.onnx as onnxl